Suggestion: Watch the 10 minutes video tutorial before reading this article

 The Minimum Order Quantity (MOQ) requirement specifies the lowest quantity of a certain product that a supplier is willing to sell.
 If the importer cannot reach the MOQ requirement, then the supplier is not willing to enter production.

-Supplier in China, and other low cost manufacturing countries, tend to have fairly high quantity requirements.
-In this post I explain why so is the case and what you can do about it.
+Suppliers in China and other low-cost manufacturing countries tend to have fairly high quantity requirements.
+In this article, I explain why so is the case and what you can do to reduce the MOQ requirement.

-Most Chinese manufacturers tend to operate on razor thin profit margins.
+Most Chinese manufacturers tend to operate on razor-thin profit margins.
 Often as low as 3 to 4%.
-Low profit margins require the supplier to produce a large quantity of products in order to break even.
+Low-profit margins require the supplier to produce a large number of products in order to break even.

-2. Your suppliers MOQ requirement is a reflection of the MOQ set by their components and materials subcontractors
+2. Your suppliers MOQ requirement is a reflection of the MOQ set by their materials subcontractors

 The manufacturer is not always to blame for high Minimum order quantity requirements.
 Chinese suppliers tend to keep a minimum stock of materials and components.